27 Things You Must Do To Get Your Car Ready For Winter

 Consider Winter Tires

 With better stopping distance and handling in turns, winter tires can prevent a potential at-fault accident.
-If your collision deductible sits in the $500 to $1,000 range, winter tires could actually pay for themselves in a single season if they keep you out of an accident.
-Learn more about winter tires here.
+If your collision deductible sits in the $500 to $1,000 range, winter tires could actually pay for themselves in a single season if they keep you out of an accident, making them the best snow tires.